 - everyone aged 65 and over

-- everyone under 65 years of age who has a severe medical condition, including children and babies over 6 months of age
+- everyone under 65 years-old who has a severe medical condition, including children and babies over 6 months of age

 - all pregnant women, at any stage of pregnancy